kermitas/AkkaMicroArchitecture/README.md

 Please see /documentation folder.

-Usage sample is in ama-sample project.
+Sample usage is in ama-sample project.